korvahannu/arch-installation-guide/Readme.md

 ## Arch Linux installation guide for UEFI 16.11.2021

 ###### 1. Make sure you are connected to the internet
-- Check connection with ping 8.8.8.8
+- Check connection with **ping 8.8.8.8**
 - If connection works, continue.
-Otherswise check wiki -- If you are using wireless, use iwctl command to find device, scan and connect to wireless network
+Otherswise check wiki -- If you are using wireless, set up wireless using command **iwctl**

 ###### 2. Check that your system supports UEFI and set system clock
-- type ls /sys/firmware/efi/efivars and you should get list of jargon.
+- type **ls /sys/firmware/efi/efivars** and you should get list of jargon.
 If you dont get list of jargon, check the wiki because your system does not support UEFI installation
-- update system clock with timedatectl set-ntp true and check that it works with timedatectl status
+- update system clock with **timedatectl set-ntp true** and check that it works with **timedatectl status**

 ###### 3. Partition disk
 - Write fdisk -l and find the device you want arch linux installed in